nightfury1720/stackoverflow-clone/README.md

 ### 5. Try it out!

 1. Type a programming question in the search bar (e.g., "How to reverse a string in Python")
-2. View the question details and answers from Stack Overflow
+2. Browse search results showing multiple relevant questions with their best answers displayed inline
-3. Toggle between "Original Order" and "AI Reranked" to see the difference
+3. Toggle between "Relevance" and "Accuracy (AI)" tabs to see AI-reranked results
+4. Click on any question title to view it on Stack Overflow
-4. Check the sidebar for your recent searches
+5. Check the sidebar for recently asked questions - click any to instantly load from cache!

 ## 🛠️ Development Setup (Without Docker)